valohai/docs/source/tutorials/valohai/onboard-team/index.rst

 Set tags at the bottom of each executions Details tab.

-💡 Additional organisation settings
+💡 Additional organization settings
 ----------------------------------------------

 There are a variety of other settings that you can manage for your organization:

-* **Manage users and teams** inside you organisation
+* **Manage users and teams** inside you organization
-    * You can set project access and visibility to only to members of a certain team, instead the whole organisation.
+    * You can set project access and visibility to only to members of a certain team, instead the whole organization.
 * **Connect Valohai to Azure AD** and keep access control on Azure, avoiding access control setting duplication.
-* **Require two-factor authentication** for all users in your organisation
+* **Require two-factor authentication** for all users in your organization
-* **Prevent users from running personal projects** under organisation execution environments
+* **Prevent users from running personal projects** under organization execution environments